Reviewing the EHC plan

 The meeting is an opportunity for you, your child or young person and the professionals to meet discuss the child or young person’s progress and review the content of the plan.

 Annual reviews must focus on the child or young person’s progress towards achieving the outcomes specified in the EHCP.
 The review must also consider whether changes are needed to support achieving these outcomes and where the targets remain appropriate This is the time to recommend any changes to the outcomes that have been met.
-Visit our high aspirations for children and young people page for more information about outcomes.
+Visit our SEND aspirations and outcomes page for more information.

 An annual review is not a decision-making meeting.
 At the meeting, recommendations are made to the council who will then make a final decision based on those recommendations together with supporting evidence.